Snowflake-Labs/semantic-model-generator/README.md

     * `poetry version major`
 3. Update the `CHANGELOG.md` adding a relevant header for your version number along with a description of the changes made.
 4. Run `make build` to create a new .whl file.
+5. Push your files for approval.
-5. After approval, run `make release` which will commit `CHANGELOG.md`, `pyproject.toml`, and the .whl files under `dist` and cut a new release.
+6. After approval, run `make release` which will cut a new release and attach the .whl file.
-6. Merge in your pr.
+7. Merge in your pr.